Science and Technology on a Mission!

 - Bachelor’s Degree in science, chemistry, engineering or a related technical/science discipline, or equivalent combination of education and significant related experience.

-- Knowledge of DOE orders, OSHA standards and state and federal regulations pertaining to O&B work.
+- Knowledge of DOE orders, OSHA standards and state and federal regulations pertaining to operations and business work.

 - Significant experience with ES&H, quality, and security policies, procedures, regulations, and standards.
 Demonstrated decision-making skills necessary to independently advise, counsel, recommend and develop solutions on a wide variety of ES&H, ISM and QA issues.

-- Developed written and verbal communication skills necessary to effectively present, negotiate, and coordinate self-assessment activities with managers and staff internal and external to O&B. Includes experience writing technical documents (plans, procedures, specifications, and reports) and developing/implementing Assurance plans and procedures.
+- Advanced written and verbal communication skills necessary to effectively present, negotiate, and coordinate self-assessment activities with managers and staff internal and external to O&B. Experience writing technical documents (plans, procedures, specifications, and reports) and developing/implementing Assurance plans and procedures.

 - Advanced technical and organizational problem-solving skills.

-- Experience reviewing conditions and events to determine DOE reportability and in preparing, filing, and updating DOE Occurrence and/or NTS reports.
+- Experience reviewing conditions and events to determine DOE reportability and in preparing, filing, and updating DOE Occurrence and/or non-compliance tracking system reports.

 - Thorough knowledge of and experience writing, interpreting and implementing DOE Integrated Safety Management (ISM) policies, ES&H, and ISM policies, procedures and tools.